 Levelled up by team in first 12 months

 A collaborative, practical and fun year-long course covering essential UX skills.
-Our training suits both team members who are starting from scratch and others with some experience who’re keen to practise their skills.
+Our training suits team members with a variety of different starting skill sets.

-Working with LH has helped our team build a better working relationship through critique sessions and workshops.
+Working with Lighthouse has helped our team build a better working relationship through critique sessions and workshops.
 This is something we struggled with in the past (team work) but that has improved tremendously